Mweh/BootcampSwiftPhincon/akademik/week2-10/day1-80/netflixUIKit/README.md

 - [x] Add localized for language
 - [x] Added custom voice using pod InstantSearchVoiceOverlay
 - [x] Pastecontrol for GeminiChat
+- [x] Change label to I'm feeling lucky button and its feature in homeVC
+- [x] Change button play to play random and its feature video
+- [x] MoreViewController Scrollable

 ## BUG